chrislittleboy/damaoi/README.md

 to create a new methodological framework which allows for consistent comparative analysis.

+Some people measure impacts at a basin scale.
+River basins are the

 You can install the latest version of damaoi from CRAN with:

 ``` r